 Bacon-Wrapped Green Beans

 - 1 lbs French green beans

 - 8 thick higher-welfare pork bacon rashers

-- Preheat a heavy bottomed skillet (that has a tight sitting lid) over medium-low heat until really, really hot.
+- Preheat a heavy bottomed skillet over medium-low heat.